hwkim3882/hwkim3882/README.md

 **Versatile Software Engineer** with 10+ years of experience spanning **mobile development**, **full-stack engineering**, and **technical education**.
 Currently driving **AI-powered web applications** and mentoring the next generation of developers.
-Based in Texas, USA 🇺🇸 | Open to global opportunities 🌏
+Based in Allen, Texas, USA 🇺🇸 | Open to global opportunities 🌏

 ---